 We hereby consent to the incorporation by reference in the Registration Statements on Form S-3 (File Nos.
-333-97263 and 333-87190) and Form S-8 (File Nos.
-333-45618 and 333-98781) of Great Plains Energy Incorporated of our report dated February 5, 2002, except with respect to the reclassification of the 2001 information in Note 16 as to which the date is May 22, 2002; the 2001 transitional disclosures relating to the adoption of Statement of Financial Accounting Standards No. 142 as described in Note 6 as to which the date is February 21, 2003; and the reclassification described in the last paragraph of Note 9 relating to the adoption of Statement of Financial Accounting Standards No. 145, the reclassification to the 2001 financial statements relating to the discontinued operations as described in Note 8, and the 2001 transitional disclosures relating to the adoption of Financial Accounting Standards No. 143 as described in Note 15 as to which the date is August 13, 2003, relating to the financial statements of Great Plains Energy Incorporated and Subsidiaries, which appears in this Form 10-K. We also hereby consent to the incorporation by reference in the above named registration statements of our report dated February 5, 2002, except with respect to the reclassification to the 2001 financial statement schedule information relating to the discontinued operations as described in Note 1 as to which the date is August 13, 2003, relating to the financial statement schedule of Great Plains Energy Incorporated, which also appears in this Form 10-K.
+333-97263, 333-87190 and 333-114486) and Form S-8 (File Nos.
+333-45618 and 333-98781) of our report dated February 5, 2002, except with respect to the reclassification of the 2001 information in Note 16 as to which the date is May 22, 2002; the 2001 transitional disclosures relating to the adoption of Statement of Financial Accounting Standards No. 142 as described in Note 6 as to which the date is February 21, 2003; the reclassification described in the last paragraph of Note 4 relating to the adoption of Statement of Financial Accounting Standards No. 145, the reclassification to the 2001 financial statements relating to the discontinued operations as described in Note 8, and the 2001 transitional disclosures relating to the adoption of Statement of Financial Accounting Standards No. 143 as described in Note 15 as to which the date is August 13, 2003; and the reclassification to the 2001 financial statements related to the discontinued operations as described in Note 7 as to which the date is May 11, 2004, relating to the financial statements of Great Plains Energy Incorporated, which appears in this Current Report on Form 8-K. We also hereby consent to the incorporation by reference of our report dated February 5, 2002, except with respect to the reclassification to the 2001 financial statement schedule information relating to the discontinued operations as described in Note 1 as to which the date is August 13, 2003, relating to the financial statement schedule of Great Plains Energy Incorporated, which also appears in this Current Report on Form 8-K.

-We consent to the incorporation by reference in Amendment No. 1 to Registration Statement No. 333-87190 on Form S-3 of Great Plains Energy Incorporated, Registration Statement No. 333-97263 on Form S-3 of Great Plains Energy Incorporated, and Registration Statement Nos.
-333-98781 and 33-45618 on Forms S-8 of Great Plains Energy Incorporated of our report dated January 30, 2002 (relating to the financial statements of DTI Holdings, Inc. and Subsidiaries (the "Company") not presented separately herein and which report expresses an unqualified opinion and includes explanatory paragraphs referring to the Company's filing for reorganization under Chapter 11 of the Federal Bankruptcy Code, substantial doubt about the Company's ability to continue as a going concern and an impairment charge recorded by the Company), appearing in this Annual Report on Form 10-K of Great Plains Energy Incorporated for the year ended December 31, 2003.
+We consent to the incorporation by reference in Amendment No. 1 to Registration Statement No. 333-87190 on Form S-3 of Great Plains Energy Incorporated, Registration Statement Nos.
+333-97263 and 333-114486 on Form S-3 of Great Plains Energy Incorporated, and Registration Statement Nos.
+333-98781 and 33-45618 on Forms S-8 of Great Plains Energy Incorporated of our report dated January 30, 2002 (relating to the financial statements of DTI Holdings, Inc. and subsidiaries (Debtors-in-Possession) (the "Company") not presented separately herein and which report expresses an unqualified opinion and includes explanatory paragraphs referring to the Company's filing for reorganization under Chapter 11 of the Federal Bankruptcy Code, substantial doubt about the Company's ability to continue as a going concern and an impairment charge recorded by the Company), appearing in this Current Report on Form 8-K of Great Plains Energy Incorporated.

-St. Louis, Missouri March 9, 2004
+St. Louis, Missouri May 11, 2004